The WFE’s Sustainability Conference

 Speakers

-Martina Macpherson Lead, Financial Markets The Value Balancing Alliance -
+Martina Macpherson Head of Financial Markets Chapter The Value Balancing Alliance

 Rona Nairn Manager, Regulatory Affairs World Federation of Exchanges